 When in ground or earth burial is chosen, the casket is placed into a burial vault, also called a grave liner, designed to protect the casket from heavy equipment that may be operated on the ground above the grave.
 The burial vault is then covered with soil and marked with a headstone or grave marker.
+For more, visit our

 Making a Decision About Burial

-For an eye-opening look at many different burial options, read Grave Matters: A Journey Through the Modern Funeral Industry to a Natural Way of Burial by Mark Harris.
-Whether you are considering cremation, burial at sea, green burial, burial in a memorial reef or a very simple type of burial, this book offers the perspective you need to make an informed decision.
+For an eye-opening look at many different burial options, read the book Grave Matters: A Journey Through the Modern Funeral Industry to a Natural Way of Burial by Mark Harris.
+Whether you are considering cremation, burial at sea, green burial, burial in a memorial reef or a very simple type of burial, it offers the perspective you need to make an informed decision.
 It includes information on the process of embalming and the costs of various burial options.
-Filled with important details about the entire process of disposition of remains, Grave Matters is recommended whether you are planning your own funeral or making final arrangements for a deceased loved one.
+Filled with important details about the entire process of disposition of remains, Grave Matters is recommended reading whether you are planning your own funeral or making final arrangements for a deceased loved one.

 How Others Have Chosen to be Buried

 Deciding whether to be cremated or buried, and then making a decision about all the other details involved, is difficult for most people.
 Getting information about what others have done often helps when trying to make a decision.
 For examples, go to